AhmedThahir/uni-notes/docs/Economics/Econometrics/10_Time_Series_Modelling.md

 - The variable has to be stationary model
     - Else, use non-stationary $\to$ stationary transformation
 - We drop parameters if they are significantly equal to 0
+- Always account for inflation, time value of money

 Difficulty